 | Feature | Details |

-| Visa for Indians | NOT required — 1950 Indo-Nepal Treaty |
+| Visa for Indians | Not required under the 1950 Indo-Nepal Treaty |

-| Accepted ID for air travel | Indian passport (recommended) or Voter ID with photo |
+| Accepted ID for Air Travel | Indian passport, recommended, or voter ID with photo |

-| Aadhaar card | NOT accepted for air travel (exceptions: under 15 and over 65) |
+| Aadhaar Card | Not accepted for air travel, except for travelers under 15 and over 65 |

-| The nearest Indian city to Nepal | Varanasi — 45-minute flight to Kathmandu |
+| Nearest Indian City to Nepal | Varanasi, with about a 45-minute flight to Kathmandu |

-| Delhi to Kathmandu | ~90 minutes by air |
+| Delhi to Kathmandu | About 90 minutes by air |

-| Savings vs Indian agent | ₹25,000–40,000 per couple on a 7-day tour |
+| Savings vs Indian Agent | ₹25,000–40,000 per couple on a 7-day tour |

-| National Park permit rate | SAARC rate: NPR 1,000 (vs NPR 3,000 for non-SAARC visitors) |
+| National Park Permit Rate | SAARC rate: NPR 1,000, compared with NPR 3,000 for non-SAARC visitors |

-| ₹2,000 notes | NOT accepted in Nepal — carry ₹500 or smaller |
+| ₹2,000 Notes | Not accepted in Nepal.
+Carry ₹500 notes or smaller denominations. |

-| Language | Hindi is understood throughout Kathmandu, Pokhara, and Chitwan |
+| Language | Hindi is widely understood in Kathmandu, Pokhara, and Chitwan |

-| Best season | October–November and March–May |
+| Best Season | October–November and March–May |

-| Pilgrimage highlights | Pashupatinath, Muktinath, Lumbini, Manakamana, Janakpur |
+| Pilgrimage Highlights | Pashupatinath, Muktinath, Lumbini, Manakamana, and Janakpur |

-| Best packages | 5-day to 10-day; honeymoon; pilgrimage; helicopter; family |
+| Best Packages | 5-day to 10-day tours, honeymoon, pilgrimage, helicopter, and family packages |

 Why Book Direct?
 The 3-Tier Agent Chain Exposed